lilab-bcb/cirrocumulus/docs/installation.rst

     yarn install

-- Create the file .env.development with the contents:
+- Create the file .env.development with the contents REACT_APP_API_URL=http://localhost:5000/api

-    REACT_APP_API_URL=http://localhost:5000/api

 - Launch cirrocumulus with the --cors and --no-open options::